-SM Goh Chok Tong at the interview with “New Century Weekly” (April 2010)
+SM Goh Chok Tong at the Interview With “New Century Weekly” (Apr 2010)

-Senior Minister Goh Chok Tong was interviewed by “New Century Weekly” on 9 April 2010, during SM’s visit to Hainan Province to attend the Boao Forum for Asia.
+Senior Minister Goh Chok Tong was interviewed by “New Century Weekly” on 9 April 2010, during SM Goh’s visit to Hainan Province to attend the Boao Forum for Asia.
 The interview was published in the latest issue of “New Century Weekly” dated 19 April 2010.

 Senior Minister Goh Chok Tong was interviewed by “New Century Weekly” on 9 April 2010, during SM’s visit to Hainan Province to attend the Boao Forum for Asia.
 The interview was published in the latest issue of “New Century Weekly” dated 19 April 2010.
 Attached is the edited transcript of the interview.